What is esports? Before you start investing in this growing industry, read about these esports facts and what the future could hold.

 Esports have been around much longer than one might expect.
 Slowly but surely, the industry has been quietly building over the last 30 to 40 years.

-Marching at pace with technology, gaming became more accessible and more popular as computers became increasingly affordable and more commonplace in homes around the world.
+Marching at pace with technology, gaming became more accessible and popular as computers became increasingly affordable and commonplace in homes around the world.

 Interestingly, the first esports event took place all the way back in 1972, with the first tournament happening in 1980.
-Other esports tournaments took place in the 1980s and 1990s, but it was the rise of the internet that truly led these multiplayer online battles to take off.
+Other esports tournaments took place in the 1980s and 1990s, but it was the rise of the internet that truly led these competitions to take off.

 Internet integration into gaming consoles enabled players to form teams, communicate with one another and play against other people online.

 Some of the top esports games are first-person shooters such as Overwatch and Counter Strike: Global Offensive, and multiplayer online battle arena games like Dota 2 and League of Legends.
-Also popular are fighting games like Street Fighter V and Super Smash Bros, as well as melee, real-time strategy games such as StarCraft II, and battle royale games such as Fortnite and PlayerUnknown’s Battlegrounds.
+Also popular are fighting games like Street Fighter V and Super Smash Bros, real-time strategy games such as StarCraft II, and battle royale games such as Fortnite and PlayerUnknown’s Battlegrounds.

-In 2020, COVID-19 lockdown measures were a key driver behind explosive growth in revenue for the gaming industry, especially in the mobile games sector.
+In 2020, COVID-19 lockdown measures were a key driver behind explosive growth in revenue for the gaming industry.

 Esports facts: Major league gaming in the future